 At Drake University, students eligible for Federal Pell Grants are also considered for FSEOG (as funds permit).
 Typical FSEOG awards at Drake are $750 to $1,500.

 In addition to its merit-based and non-need-based scholarships, we will consider you for a Drake grant based on your financial need when you file the FAFSA.
 These grants are renewable but may vary in amount depending upon your academic record and financial need.
 In general, Drake grants are available for a maximum of eight full-time semesters.

 Iowa Tuition Grants are need-based grants awarded to qualified Iowa residents planning to attend Drake at least quarter-time.
-In 2012-2013 the maximum grant is $3,840.
+In 2015-16, the maximum grant was $5,340.
 The FAFSA deadline for the Iowa Tuition Grant is July 1.
 Several states provide "transportable" grants and scholarships that may be applied to your education at Drake.
 Your high school guidance counselor can help determine if your state offers this option.